G-Core/product-documentation/documentation/cdn/cdn-resource-options/general/enable-origin-ssl-validation.md

 4\.
 The CDN server verifies the origin server’s certificate by validating the digital signature of the server’s public key using CA’s public key stored in the CDN system.

 5\.
-If the last step is successful, the CDN server sends its certificate to the origin server.
+The origin server verifies the CDN server's certificate using the same approach.

 6\.
-The origin server verifies the CDN server's certificate using the same approach.
+If successful, the origin server gives access to the protected information to the CDN server.

 7\.
-If successful, the origin server gives access to the protected information to the CDN server.

-8\.
 CDN server sends the content to the user browser.

 ## Enable SSL validation via API